-Denosumab is a fully human monoclonal antibody that binds to and neutralizes RANK ligand (RANKL) — a protein essential for the formation, function, and survival of osteoclasts, which break down bone—thereby inhibiting osteoclast-mediated bone destruction.
-Denosumab is the number-one prescribed bone-targeting agent in the U.S. for the prevention of skeletal-related events in patients with bone metastases from solid tumors.
+XGEVA is a fully human monoclonal antibody which binds to and neutralizes RANK ligand (RANKL) — a protein vital for the creation, survival and function of osteoclasts, which break down bone thereby inhibiting osteoclast-mediated bone destruction.
+XGEVA is now the number 1 prescribed bone-targeting representative at the U.S. for preventing skeletal-related events in patients with bone metastases from solid tumors.
 Additional regulatory software such as XGEVA for preventing skeletal-related events in patients with multiple myeloma are penalized and have now already been filed to health authorities worldwide.